Mental-Health-Support-Bot/SerenityBot/README.md

 # SerenityBot
-A mental health chatbot(SerenityBot) built as a group project.
+A mental health chatbot(SerenityBot) built as a group project NeuroPair.